elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A factory method in JavaScript is a creational design pattern that provides an interface for creating objects.
-It encapsulates object creation logic within a method, allowing subclasses or implementing objects to determine the type of object to be created.
+  <div><strong>Interview Response:</strong> The Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />